Aquarium of the Pacific | Online Learning Center | Southern Pacific Rattlesnake

 Crotalus oreganus helleri

-The Southern Pacific rattlesnake, one of the largest rattlesnakes, is the only dangerously venomous snake native to California.
+The Southern Pacific rattlesnake, one of the largest rattlesnakes, is one of several dangerously venomous rattlesnakes species native to California.
 Their venom is highly toxic to humans and occasionally fatal; however, they strike humans only if cornered or threatened.

 At the Aquarium